Information-Theoretic Foundations for Machine Learning: Connecting Learning and Information Theory

-There exists a large body of prior work which characterizes the minimax error using techniques which differ from ours.
-We begin with the classical redundancy-capacity theorem which equates minimax error to the channel capacity (which we will define shortly).
-However, as this channel capacity may not exhibit an analytic form, we outline the results of \citet{yangbarron1999} which establish upper and lower bounds on the minimax error.
-These results will rely on another information-theoretic quantity call the metric entropy, which bears strong resemblance to the rate-distortion function.
+There exists a large body of prior work which characterizes the minimax error using techniques that mirror ours.
+Just as we are able to exactly equate Bayesian error to mutual information, prior work equates minimax error to channel capacity, a worst-case analogue to mutual information.
+Furthermore, just as we upper and lower bound Bayesian error via the rate-distortion function, existing work upper and lower bounds frequentist error via metric entropy \citep{yangbarron1999}.
+In the following section we present these results along with their requisite definitions and notation.

-\subsubsection{Minimax Error equals Channel Capacity}
+\subsubsection{Minimax Error Equals Channel Capacity}

 While Theorem \ref{th:error_info} established the equivalence between the Bayesian error and mutual information, there exists an analogous result which relates minimax error to the \emph{channel capacity} of the conditional distribution $\Pr(H_T\in\cdot|\theta)$.